Skip to main content

 Physical Signs

-• Stomach aches or headaches without medical cause
+• Stomach aches or headaches that the doctor can’t explain

 Behavioral Signs